-New Years Eve 1996 -Thirteen days earlier Laura had undergone major surgery.

-by Laura Catherine Crane

-a known killer, are terrifying.
-At the age of fifteen, I of death and loss.
+New Years Eve 1996 -Thirteen days earlier Laura had undergone major surgery by Laura Catherine Crane a known killer, are terrifying.
+At the age of fifteen, I was perhaps one of the most vulnerable to notions moment I would try to turn inside myself to kill the of death and loss.